A global Torelli theorem for singular symplectic varieties: Applications to K3 [n] -type manifolds

 \subsection{\Kthreen-type contractions}

-We now turn to the singular case. \begin{definition}Let $X$ be a symplectic variety and $\pi:Y\to X$ a symplectic resolution.
-We say $\pi$ is a \Kthreen-type contraction if $Y$ is a \Kthreen-type manifold.
-We will often abuse terminology and refer to $X$ itself as a \Kthreen-type contraction as well. \end{definition} Note that if $X$ is a \Kthreen-type contraction, \emph{every} symplectic resolution is a \Kthreen-type manifold by Huybrechts' theorem \cite[Theorem 2.5]{Huy}. \begin{example}Our main source of examples of \Kthreen-type contractions come from contractions of Bridgeland moduli spaces, which we call Bridgeland contractions.
+We now turn to the singular case. \begin{definition}Let $X$ be a symplectic variety and $\pi:Y\to X$ a irreducible symplectic resolution.
+We say $\pi$ is a \Kthreen-type contraction if in addition $Y$ is a \Kthreen-type manifold.
+We will often abuse terminology and refer to $X$ itself as a \Kthreen-type contraction as well. \end{definition} Note that if $X$ is a \Kthreen-type contraction, \emph{every} (K\"ahler) symplectic resolution is a \Kthreen-type manifold by Huybrechts' theorem \cite[Theorem 2.5]{Huy}. \begin{example}Our main source of examples of \Kthreen-type contractions come from contractions of Bridgeland moduli spaces, which we call Bridgeland contractions.
 Bridgeland moduli spaces of untwisted $K3$ surfaces will be called untwisted Bridgeland contractions for emphasis.
 Their geometry is beautifully described via wall-crossing by Bayer--Macr\`i theory \cite{BM}.
-Given a projective $K3$ surface $S$, a primitive Mukai vector $v\in \tilde H(S,\Z)_{\mathrm{alg}}$, and an open chamber $\mathcal{C}\subset\Stab^\dagger(S)$ associated to $v$, then any $\sigma_0\in\partial \mathcal{C}$ yields a semiample class $\ell_{\sigma_0}$ on $M_\mathcal{C}(v)$, and the associated morphism $\pi:M_{\mathcal{C}}(v)\to M$ is a \Kthreen-type contraction.
-The morphism $\pi$ contracts a curve if and only if two generic stable objects in the corresponding family are $S$-equivalent with respect to $\sigma_0$. \end{example} Much is known about the singularities of Bridgeland contractions, and Theorem \ref{theorem huybrechts} roughly says that arbitrary \Kthreen-type contractions exhibit no new singularities: \begin{proposition} Let $X$ be a \Kthreen-type contraction with $b_2(X)>3$.
-Then $X$ is locally trivially deformation-equivalent to a Bridgeland contraction $M$.
-Furthermore, if $b_2(X)>4$, $M$ may be taken to be an untwisted Bridgeland contraction. \end{proposition} \begin{proof} Since every smooth symplectic birational model of a smooth Bridgeland moduli space is a Bridgeland moduli space, and every contraction is a Bridgeland contraction, we need only argue that the periods of such moduli spaces are dense in $\Omega_{\Lambda}$ for any primitive signature $(3,b)$ sublattice $\Lambda\subset \Lambda_{K3^{[n]}}$ with $b>0$.
-We prove the second part first.
+Given a projective twisted $K3$ surface $(S,\alpha)$, a primitive Mukai vector $v\in \tilde H(S,\alpha,\Z)_{\mathrm{alg}}$, and an open chamber $\mathcal{C}\subset\Stab^\dagger(S)$ associated to $v$, then by \cite[Theorem 1.4(a)]{BM1} any $\sigma_0\in\partial \mathcal{C}$ yields a semiample class $\ell_{\sigma_0}$ on $M_\mathcal{C}(v)$, and the associated morphism $\pi:M_{\mathcal{C}}(v)\to M$ is a \Kthreen-type contraction.
+Conversely, by \cite[Theorem 1.2(c)]{BM} any contraction arises from this construction.
+By \cite[Theorem 1.1]{BM1} the morphism $\pi$ contracts a curve if and only if two generic stable objects in the corresponding family are $S$-equivalent with respect to $\sigma_0$. \end{example} Much is known about the singularities of Bridgeland contractions, and Theorem \ref{theorem huybrechts} roughly says that arbitrary \Kthreen-type contractions exhibit no new singularities: \begin{proposition} Any \Kthreen-type contraction is locally trivially deformation-equivalent to a Bridgeland contraction.
+Furthermore, if $b_2(X)>4$, it is locally trivially deformation-equivalent to an untwisted Bridgeland contraction. \end{proposition} \begin{proof} Fix an identification $\Lambda_{K3^{[n]}}=H^2(Y,\Z)$, and let $\Lambda=\pi^*H^2(X,\Z)$.
 If we choose an arbitrary primitive embedding $U\subset\tilde\Lambda_{K3}$ containing $\Lambda_{K3^{[n]}}^\perp$, then $U\cap\Lambda$ is of rank at most one and negative definite.
-Any period $\omega\in\Omega_\Lambda$ orthogonal to $U\cap \Lambda$ is of the required form, and by Remark \ref{remark verbitsky} the monodromy orbits of such periods are dense in $\Omega_\Lambda$ since $\rk\,\Lambda\cap U^\perp\geq 4$ provided $b_2(X)>4$.
+Assuming $b_2(X)>4$, then there is a rational-rank-zero projective period $\omega\in U^\perp\cap \Omega_\Lambda$, and we can find a point of its orbit under $\Gamma\subset\O(\Lambda)$ arbitrarily close to the period of $X$ by Proposition \ref{proposition verbitsky}.
+Here we take $\Gamma$ to be the finite-index subgroup of isometries extending to $\tilde\Lambda_{K3}$ and stabilizing $\Lambda_{K3^{[n]}}$ (and $\Lambda$).
+Thus, $\pi$ has a (small) locally trivial deformation to a contraction $\pi':Y'\to X'$ where $Y'$ is an untwisted Bridgeland moduli space, by Proposition \ref{proposition criterion}. $\pi'$ is necessarily a Bridgeland contraction since every contraction of a Bridgeland moduli space is a Bridgeland contraction.